DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Out-of-band**: transmitting or sharing control information (e.g. encryption keys and crypto variables) by means of a separate and distinct communications path, channel, or system
 - **Session key**: a symmetric encryption key generated for one-time use; usually requires a key encapsulation approach to eliminate key management issues
 - **Stream mode encryption**: system using a process that treats the input plaintext as a continuous flow of symbols, encrypting one symbol at a time; usually uses a streaming key, using part of the key as a one-time key for each symbol's encryption
-- **Symmetric encryption**: process that uses the same key (or a simple transformation of it) for both encryption/decryption
 - 🍮**Transposition Cipher**: encryption/decription process using transposition.
 Transposition ciphers are a type of encryption method where the positions of the characters in the plaintext are shifted according to a certain system, effectively permuting the characters.
 Unlike substitution ciphers, transposition ciphers do not alter the actual characters themselves, only their 📝positions. e.g frequency of message might match known english language patterns.
 It can be broken with frequency analysis combined with pattern recognition.
     - Transposition is the process of altering the order of the plaintext in order to encrypt it.
 If the plaintext is again ‘when’ the ciphertext could be ‘hwne’.
 All of the letters are still there, they are just in a different order now.
 Today’s block cipher does a combination of both substitution and transposition.
 - 🍮**Substituion Cipher**: Encryption/decription process using subsitution.
 Substitution is the method of altering plaintext by replacing a value with a different value. i.e 📝characters are replaced.
 Examples include